Now, PR agency pushes Adityanath government line that Hathras woman was not raped

 In another case study, Concept details how it helped manage the media fallout for a real estate company when a water pipe gave way and fell on a security guard, killing him.
 Detailing its success, Concept claims: “Media did not mention builder’s name in the stories.”

-Scroll.in has e-mailed the Uttar Pradesh government as well as Concept PR seeking more clarity on their relationship.
+Scroll.in has contacted the Uttar Pradesh government as well as Concept PR seeking more clarity about their relationship.
 The article will be updated if they answer.